-Power to gas technology, including our own EtoGas, is an integral component of today’s energy business and cutting-edge infrastructure.
+Power-to-gas technology is an integral component of today’s energy business and cutting-edge infrastructure.
 We provide turnkey plants that can be combined with existing EfW and biogas installations or other electricity and industrial CO2 producers, enhancing overall plant efficiency and directly boosting economic efficiency.

 With electricity production so volatile and prices in decline, operators of waste treatment and industrial plants, and energy producers with access to cheap green power, are looking for alternatives to be able to run their installations profitably.
 One cost-efficient solution is alkaline pressure electrolysis, part of HZI’s EtoGas portfolio of technologies.

 Electricity is input into the process to produce oxygen and hydrogen.
 These are separated by electrolysis, with the 5.0 quality hydrogen then compressed to 200 or 500 bar for trailers.
 The hydrogen can be used in industry or as a vehicle fuel, or alternatively it can be fed into the natural gas grid as a store of energy.